helmutschneider/json/README.md

 # JSON parser implementations
 This repository is a collection of JSON parser implementations in various languages.
-They are absolutely not production ready; I am writing the code solely for learning purposes.
+They are absolutely not production ready; I am just fooling around with languages that I find interesting.

 All implementations should roughly follow this interface: